Teardown (video game): Game design and implementation

 Gustafsson shared the progress of his technology on Twitter from 2018 onwards.
 By August 2019, he had developed a game concept that he planned to release.
 Gustafsson came up with the two-phase heist structure with unlimited setup time and limited execution time.
 He said that it was "compatible with all the limitations (or lack thereof)" of a fully destructible environment while "offering an interesting challenge".
 As a result of the destructibility, obstacles within levels could only be designed with elevation, distance, water, and unbreakable objects.
-Additionally, Gustafsson intended to use few unbreakable parts, mostly for levels' lower bounds.
+Additionally, Gustafsson intended to use few unbreakable parts, mostly for lower level bounds.
 He avoided overly large maps, initially due to a technical restriction, and later to keep navigation from becoming tedious.
 Within the second phase of the structure, Gustafsson settled on a simple timer, rather than other concepts, such as a slowly flooding cavern.
 The initial levels Gustafsson designed with this concept in mind were long, straight corridors that the player would have travelled twice, reaching an item and returning to the getaway vehicle.
 He discovered that the game played much better when it featured multiple objectives in a non-linear open world, which became the final design.
 Bengtsson soon re-joined the project to design levels and missions for it.

 Levels were designed with MagicaVoxel.
 For the quick save system, Gustafsson used run-length encoding to compress world data at high speeds, seeking to encourage the system's use by eliminating long load times.
 A popular request from fans was to have the security helicopter not spot the getaway vehicle when the timer runs out and instead chase after the player.
 Gustafsson disliked this idea, saying that it "would introduce an element of randomness that would discourage the strategic thinking and careful planning".
 He once looked into procedurally altering levels between sessions to reflect damage the player had inflicted earlier but scrapped the idea due to time.
 Adding multiplayer was not planned at the time, as the engine was written for single-player gameplay, and the team considered the networked synchronisation of all voxel physics technically infeasible.
 Anticipating that players would want to mod the game, he moved much of the game's gameplay logic from C++ to Lua.
 Gustafsson cited as the ultimate goal that modders should be able to create entirely new gameplay mechanics within the game's framework.